zhouyl/flowblade/docs/components/typography/heading.md

 # Heading

 Heading component for displaying headings at various levels.
 Heading provides semantic heading elements with support for various sizes, weights, and colors.
+Perfect for page titles, section headers, and content organization.

 ## Basic Usage